 iShares MSCI Hong Kong Index Fund ETF (EWH)

 Note there are no funds traded in the US.
 However, a suitable alternative is the iShares MSCI Hong Kong Index Fund ETF (EWH).
 This tracks the MSCI Hong Kong Index.
-Again, this is a capitalisation-weighted index, that seeks to encapsulate approximately 85% of the Hong Kong’s total market capitalisation.
+Again, this is a capitalization-weighted index, that seeks to encapsulate approximately 85% of the Hong Kong’s total market capitalization.

 There is currently around $2 billion in total net assets under management, giving the ETF a decent expense ratio of around 0.48% with 50 holdings in its portfolio.
 However, financials dominate the list with 33%.
 The next 28% is formed of real estate, and 11% is weighted towards consumer cyclicals.

-How To Start Day Trading The Hang Seng
+How To Start Trading At Hang Seng Brokers

-Ideally, by the time the morning session opens, you will have analysed an index’s historical chart, screened stocks and have nailed down a few that you will keep a close eye on as the day progresses.
+Ideally, by the time the morning session opens, you will have analyzed historical charts, screened stocks and have nailed down a few that you will keep a close eye on as the day progresses.

 Before you start day trading the Hang Seng with your hard earned capital, why not try a demo account first?
 Funded with simulated money, these allow you to develop strategies and get familiar with market conditions.

-Many brokers now offer this service free of charge, making it a fantastic way to test a potential broker too.
+Many Heng Seng brokers, including AvaTrade, now offer this service free of charge, making it a fantastic way to test a potential broker too.
 Then when your confidence has built and you have mastered weekly, 5-year, 10-year, 20-year, and 30-year charts, you can upgrade to a real-time, live account.

 Some of the top Hang Seng news resources include: